alamzaib/taeab/README.md

 - **Modern UI**: Beautiful interface with custom color scheme (#235181)
 - **Job Portal**: Designed specifically for the UAE job market
 - **Admin Settings Panel**: Comprehensive settings management for logos, SEO, analytics, and contact information
+- **Job Module**: Admin, company, and agent job creation with bulk import
+- **Static Pages**: Admin can create pages like About, Terms, Privacy with custom meta tags
+- **LinkedIn Login**: Seekers can sign in/sign up using their LinkedIn account

 ## Installation